 W - Feral Scream is maxed 2nd.
 This skill is easier to land and has a silence.
 However, the increasing mana cost and lesser damage makes it less ideal to level up first, but there are certain matchups where I level this skill first such as Fiora.

 E - Vorpal Spikes is maxed last.
 I ocassioanlly take this to level 2 or 3 and then stop.
 The reason is for the increase in slow %.
-It will allow you to land Rupture easier.
+It will allow you to land Rupture easier if you have an opponent who goes all-in on you.
 It just doesn't increase damage enough to be fully leveled earlier.

 R - Feast, like any ultimate should be maxed ASAP.
 This skill does great true damage and should be used as an execute so you receive a stack when you kill an enemy.
 You won't receive a stack if you don't kill your enemy with this skill.
 Can be used up to 6 times against minions before it caps, however there is no cap when feasting on champions.
 It will do roughly 30-40% of an enemies' health, so pay close attention on when to go for the execute.
 This skill is also AMAZING for a baron steal, as it easily does more damage than level 18 smite.